JBL Flip 6 vs Flip 5: which Bluetooth speaker is better?

 Press the PartyBoost button on either speaker and you can pair it with another compatible JBL unit to play in stereo, but be warned: anything older than the Flip 5 isn't compatible, so don't expect your Flip 4 to join in the fun.
 Also, you can't pair a Flip 5 and Flip 6 to play in stereo, as both participants have to be the same model.
 You can, however, use this feature to link over 100 speakers in mono, and here they don't have to be the same model.
 Imagine the noise.

 The Flip 6 boasts Bluetooth 5.1 (the older Flip 5 has Bluetooth 4.2), and so can support two devices at once.
 That means you can play tunes wirelessly from a different device without having to unpair your main one and re-pair the other every time.
-It's essentially the same as the multipoint tech found in newer pairs of earbuds and headphones.
+It's essentially the same as the multipoint tech found in newer pairs of headphones.

 There are some omissions, though.
 Neither can double as a hands-free device for calls, nor can they take a cable via an aux-in for wired listening.
 They also lack support for voice-activated personal assistants like Siri, Google Assistant and Alexa.
 That's a shame for both, although we rather like the simplicity of the Flip models.
 But the newer Flip 6 is, as you'd expect, more in keeping with the times than the slightly outdated older model, so is the clear choice here.